Designing quantum chemistry algorithms with just-in-time compilation: Design and Algorithms

 {\bf Optimize the fragmentation scheme}.
 The performance of the integral kernel is sensitive to the fragment size.
 Different fragmentation strategies can easily lead to a 10x difference in performance.
 The fragment size can impact the register usage of each thread, the shared memory usage of each thread block, and the number of shell quartet assigned to each block.
 The resource consumption also need to meet the hard requirements of CUDA compute capability.
 We have to take these factors into account for searching the optimal fragment size.
-This optimization problem is less likely to be solved analytically.
+This optimization problem is unlikely to be solved analytically.
 We look for the optimal fragmentation strategy by grid search.
+For each candidate fragmentation, we compile and execute the kernel on a representative workload and select the configuration with the lowest measured runtime.
 The searching space of high angular momentum can be huge.
 We made several assumptions: \begin{itemize} \item We assume that each dimension of the integral is a multiple of the fragment size.
 There probably exists a better tiling strategy without this constraint.
 However, based on the grid search results, we found that the divisible fragment size, in general, is optimal.
 An additional benefit of this constraint is that each thread does not need to check the bound of iteration, which saves the significant computational cost.

 \item The optimal fragment size is independent of the number of primitives.
 This assumption in general is not true, since the kernel with more number of primitives take more registers.
 Then, less registers are left for the integral fragment.
-The assumption is made for compromising with the high computational cost.
-We search the optimal fragment size based on a fixed number of primitives for low-angular orbital (s, p orbitals).
-The number of primitives for high-angular atomic orbital (d, f, g orbitals) is set to be 1.
+This assumption is highly empirical.
+In actual runs, kernels with more primitives consume more registers, leaving fewer for the integral fragment.
+However, jointly optimizing over both fragment size and primitive count would make the search space intractable.
+We therefore fix the primitive count at a representative value and search only over the space of fragment size.
+For high-angular-momentum shells ($d$, $f$, $g$), which typically have fewer primitives, we set the primitive count to 1.

 \item The block size is always 256 threads. \end{itemize}